-After the close of business on each business day, a separate NAV will be calculated for each series of securities of each Fund because the management fee rate and administration fee for each series are different.
+After the close of business on each trading day, a separate NAV will be calculated for each series of securities of each Fund because the management fees, administration fees and fund costs for each series are different.
 The NAV of each series of a Fund is calculated by

-- adding up the series' proportionate share of the cash, portfolio securities and other assets of the Fund; - subtracting the liabilities applicable to that series of securities (which includes the series' proportionate share of common liabilities, plus liabilities directly attributable to the series); and - dividing the result (the NAV of the series) by the total number of securities of that series owned by investors.
+- adding up the series' proportionate share of the cash, portfolio securities and other assets of the Fund; - subtracting the liabilities applicable to that series of securities (which includes the series' proportionate share of common liabilities, plus liabilities directly attributable to the series); and

+• dividing the result (the NAV of the series) by the total number of securities of that series owned by investors.

-The NAV applied to purchase and redemption orders of securities of each series of each Fund (except as noted in the next paragraph) will generally increase or decrease on each business day as a result of changes in the value of the portfolio securities owned by the Fund.
-When dividends or distributions (other than management expense distributions) are declared by a series of a Fund, the NAV of that series will decrease by the per security amount of the dividends or distributions on the payment date.
+The NAV applied to purchase and redemption orders of securities of each series of each Fund (except as noted in the next paragraph) will generally increase or decrease on each trading day as a result of changes in the value of the portfolio securities owned by the Fund.
+When distributions (other than management expense distributions) are declared by a series of a Fund, the NAV of that series will decrease by the per security amount of the distributions on the payment date.